 This tab allows you to generate the report output in the form of a percentage chart, comparison chart, pivot table, etc. It comes in handy when you or your team require dynamic outputs of Google Analytics data in a particular format.

 You can simply click on the top of this metric column to sort your Google Analytics data in a particular metric, either in ascending or descending order

-You can edit the dimensions and metrics by clicking on the Edit option available at the top-right corner of Google Analytics Interface.
-Click here to know more about usage of this button.
+You can edit the dimensions and metrics by clicking on the Edit option available at the top-right corner of the Google Analytics Interface.
+Click here to know more about the usage of this button.

 Frequently Encountered Questions

 Here we are addressing a particular set of questions that you would generally encounter while trying to obtain Google Analytics data based on pre-determined data points.

 - Is there any report available from which I can get data for the number of drop-offs from a particular conversion funnel?

 - Yes, there is a report called Funnel Visualization which helps in getting such data.
 One needs to define a destination goal with funnel steps to obtain Google Analytics data in this particular report.

 - Can filters be applied to real-time data?
 Also is it possible to automate this process daily?